PaperMC/Paper/CONTRIBUTING.md

 ## Help!
 I can't find the file I'm looking for!
 By default, Paper (and upstream) only import files that we make changes to.
-If you would like to make changes to a file that isn't present in Paper-Server's source directory, you just need to add it to our import script.
+If you would like to make changes to a file that isn't present in Paper-Server's source directory, you just need to add it to our import script to be ran during the patch process.

 1. Save (rebuild) any patches you are in the middle of working on!
 2. Identify the names of the files you want to import.